You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Plaquenil is a drug marketed by Advanz Pharma and is included in one NDA.

 The generic ingredient in PLAQUENIL is hydroxychloroquine sulfate.
 There are fifteen drug master file entries for this compound.
-Thirty suppliers are listed for this compound.
+Thirty-one suppliers are listed for this compound.
 Additional details are available on the hydroxychloroquine sulfate profile page.

 AI Deep Research